Upgrade from 2.0.0

 declare const adb: Adb;

-const output = await adb.subprocess.noneProtocol.spawnWait("ls -al /");
+const output: Uint8Array = await adb.subprocess.noneProtocol.spawn("ls -al /").wait();

-const output = await adb.subprocess.noneProtocol.spawnWaitText("ls -al /");
+const output: string = await adb.subprocess.noneProtocol.spawn("ls -al /").wait().toString();

 The wait method now accepts a ReadableStream for stdin: